Tiling dense hypergraphs

 \subsection{Overview}

-The paper is organised into two parts.
-In the first part, compromising \cref{sec:main-results,sec:proof-main-result}, we present our general framework and prove the main result.
-In the second part, we give a series of applications.
-These outcomes are detailed in \cref{sec:applications}.
-Their proofs can be found in \cref{sec:dirac-hyper-proofs,sec:rainbow-proof,sec:ordered-graphs-proofs,sec:quasirandomness-proofs}.
-We conclude with a few open problems.
+{The remainder of the paper is organised into two parts.
+In the first part, we present our general framework.
+The main result (\cref{thm:framework}) together with two variants concerning exceptional vertices (\cref{thm:framework-exceptional}) and stability (\cref{cor:stability}) is formulated in \cref{sec:main-results}.
+Their proofs can be found in \cref{sec:proof-main-result}.
+The second part is dedicated to a series of applications.
+In each setting, we determine the barriers to perfect tilings (Table~\ref{tab:barriers}) and then continue to derive concrete outcomes (Table~\ref{tab:recovering}), recovering much of the past work.
+The details of these applications are discussed in \cref{sec:applications}, and their proofs can be found in \cref{sec:dirac-hyper-proofs,sec:transversal-proof,sec:ordered-graphs-proofs,sec:quasirandomness-proofs}, respectively.
+We conclude the paper with a discussion of open problems in \cref{sec:conclusion}.
+The appendix contains a collection of technical results that have been included for the sake of completeness.}